MrAhile/K8s-CKA/6-Troubleshooting/kube-dns.md

 ## Exercise

-1. List the pods running the kubernetes dns
+1. List the Pods running the kubernetes dns

-2. Show the whole specification of the related deployment
+2. Show the whole specification of the related Deployment

-3. Which service account is used by the dns pods ?
+3. Which ServiceAccount is used by the dns Pods ?

-4. Which roles / cluster roles are associated to this service account ?
+4. Which Roles / ClusterRoles are associated to this ServiceAccount ?

 <details>
   <summary markdown="span">Solution</summary>

-1. List the pods running the kubernetes dns
+1. List the Pods running the kubernetes dns

 ```
 k -n kube-system get po -l k8s-app=kube-dns